LolaSL/demo-art-gallery/README.md

-# This is the Demo of an Art Gallery which is performed in minimalistic vatiant  in React and using i18n for content translation in two languages (Client part - front-end).
+# This is the Demo of an Art Gallery which is performed in minimalistic vatiant  in React and using i18n for content translation in two languages: English and Russian (Client part - front-end).
+This Single Page Application is built for desktop and supports some mobile version screens.

 # Demo - Art -  Gallery Management System